BlueBrain/nexus/src/main/paradox/docs/faq.md

 A Knowledge Graph is a modern approach to enabling the interlinked representations of entities (real-world objects, activities or concepts).
 Knowledge Graphs combine properties of databases (enabling structured queries), graphs (finding and analysing data via entity relationships) and knowledge bases (that enable navigating knowledge and inferring facts).

-Nexus employs a Knowledge Graph to enable validation, search, analysis and integration of data.
+Blue Brain Nexus employs a Knowledge Graph to enable validation, search, analysis and integration of data.

 As you can see in 'Understanding the Knowledge Graph' @ref:[page](tutorial/knowledge-graph/index.md), at the heart of Blue Brain Nexus platform lies a Knowledge Graph, that provides knowledge representation to enable data integration and FAIR principles at Blue Brain and across the neuroscience community.

 Indeed, Nexus allow scientists to:

-1. Register and manage relevant entity types;
+* Register and manage relevant entity types

-2. Submit data to the platform and describe their provenance using the W3C PROV model;
+* Submit data to the platform and describe their provenance using the W3C PROV model

-3. Search, discover, reuse and derive data generated within and outside the platform for the purpose of driving their own scientific endeavours.
+* Search, discover, reuse and derive data generated within and outside the platform for the purpose of driving their own scientific endeavours.

 ### How do I report a bug?
 Which support Blue Brain Nexus team provide?